SethSmucker/SethSmucker/README.md

 - 👋 Hi, I’m Seth Smucker
 - 👀 I’m interested in game devlopment and music
 - 🌱 I’m currently learning C# and the guitar
-- 💞️ I’m looking to collaborate on music software
+- 💞️ I’m looking for new things to try in my free time
 - 📫 How to reach me: send me an email at SmuckerAtWork@gmail.com

 <!---